ibm-cloud-docs/hlf-support/console-ocp-about.md

 # About {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric
 {: #console-ocp-about}

 The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric enables a consortium of organizations to easily build and join a blockchain network [on-prem](#x4561212){: term}, or on any private, public, or hybrid multicloud that uses Kubernetes.
-Customers can deploy their nodes on the cloud platform of their choice and connect to any {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network, whether it is deployed on your own Kubernetes cluster or with the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric for {{site.data.keyword.cloud_notm}}.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric leverages Hyperledger Fabric v2.2.2, v2.2.4, and supports deployment on multiple Kubernetes distributions.
+Customers can deploy their nodes on the cloud platform of their choice and connect to any {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network, whether it is deployed on your own Kubernetes cluster or with the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric for {{site.data.keyword.cloud_notm}}. {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric leverages Hyperledger Fabric v2.2.2, or v2.2.4, and supports deployment on multiple Kubernetes distributions.
 {: shortdesc}

-{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric is based on Hyperledger Fabric v2.2.2, v2.2.4, and is {{site.data.keyword.IBM_notm}}'s commercial distribution of Hyperledger Fabric.
+{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric is based on Hyperledger Fabric v2.2.2, or v2.2.4, and is {{site.data.keyword.IBM_notm}}'s commercial distribution of Hyperledger Fabric.
 A key benefit of the platform is that {{site.data.keyword.IBM_notm}} tests the open source code for security vulnerabilities daily and provides 24x7x365 support with SLAs appropriate for production environments.

 Watch the following video for an introduction to blockchain and the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric: